Rodeo de Santa Fe

 The Rodeo de Santa Fe began in 1949 when Roy Butler, Austin “Slim” Green, Gene Petchesky, Paul Ragle, Paul Rutledge and few others had a dream and determination to organize a professional rodeo in Santa Fe, NM.
 This dream exceeded their ambitious expectations and today remains one of the top 60 PRCA Rodeos in the nation.
 Last year’s Rodeo de Santa Fe drew

-nearly 500 contestants, including many World Champion Cowboys and Cowgirls. – A roster we can expect to see again this year with more up and corning champions.
+nearly 500 contestants, including many World Champion Cowboys and Cowgirls. – A roster we can expect to see again this year with more up and coming champions.

 Rodeo de Santa Fe is fun for the entire family, with many events for the little ones!
 The Mutton Bustin ‘ and youth barrel racers continue to be a crowd favorite of young and old alike!
 Not to mention the carnival midway, concessions, vendors and beer and wine available in all seating areas.